ryancramerdesign/FileValidatorImage/README.md

 This module performs the following validations on image files:

 - Extension must be one of: jpg, jpeg, gif, png.

-- Image type must match PHP’s IMAGETYPE_* constant for GIF, PNG or JPEG.
+- Image type must match PHP’s `IMAGETYPE_*` constant for GIF, PNG or JPEG.
 - Image type must be consistent with that specified by file extension.
 - MIME type must be consistent with that specified by file extension.
 - MIME type must be valid, any one of the following:
   - image/gif
   - image/png
   - image/jpeg
   - image/pjpeg
   - image/x-png
 - EXIF data must not contain specific PHP or Javascript malware.
 - Image must be greater than 1x1 in dimension.
 - Image must be greater than specified minWidth/minHeight dimensions.
 - Image must be less than specified maxWidth/maxHeight dimensions.
+- Image must be openable from GD’s image functions in PHP without error.
+- Image must pass any custom validations assigned via hooks to an `isValidHook()` method (optional, applies only if method hooked).

 ## Install